tobiaszwingmann/chatgpt-for-data-analytics/Day 1/readme.md

 To get similar results like me, be sure to update your [ChatGPT custom instructions](https://github.com/tobiaszwingmann/chatgpt-for-data-analytics/blob/main/Day%201/custom_instructions.md)!

+**BIG WARNING!** None of these use cases will always give 100% accurate results.
+In fact, for some use cases, a 100% accurate result doesn't even exist.
+That's why we call these scenarios **Augmented AI Use Cases**.
+AI helps you, but you have to make the final decision.
+We'll talk more about this in the course.

 # Use Case 1: Problem Statements
 - [ChatGPT Link](https://chat.openai.com/share/a11d7f97-4e58-4299-bba1-f3460e99a116)